Snowflake-Labs/sfguide-spcs-cortex-reactjs-flask-app/README.md

 ### User Interaction

 In the application, clicking on **Generate Call Summary** button will call `/llmpfs` endpoint served by the Flask backend--which will call Snowflake Cortex function `snowflake.ml.complete` using Snowpark Python API to generate call summary for the given transcript.
-Then, the application will call `llmpfs_save` endpoint which will update the support ticket record with the generated call summary based on the ticket ID.
+Then, the application will call `/llmpfs_save` endpoint which will update the support ticket record with the generated call summary based on the ticket ID.

 ### Step 3: Push Docker Image to Snowflake Registry